 At present, there are a galore of CSS preprocessors available.
-A CSS preprocessor is a program that allows generating CSS from a different syntax.
+A CSS preprocessor is a program that allows the generating of CSS from a different syntax.
 SASS and SCSS are two of the most popular CSS preprocessors.
 Although both work identical, there are some important differences among the two that divide the developer community in choosing one over the other.
+In the world of web development, SASS is an acronym for Syntactically Awesome Style Sheets, which is a preprocessor scripting language that is either interpreted or compiled into a CSS file.
+Often called Sassy CSS, SCSS is the main syntax for SASS, which is a build on top of the CSS syntax that already exists.
+SASS and SCSS are both capable of importing each other.
+The math and variable support in SASS actually enhance the power of CSS.
 Here, we will compare SCSS and SASS, but before discussing SASS vs SCSS in detail, let’s first get to know SCSS, SASS, and their key features.

 What is SASS?